 As with the United States, licencing laws relating to the sale and consumption of alcohol are laid down by the governments of England and Wales, Northern Ireland, and Scotland, the four countries which make up the United Kingdom, and differ slightly in terms of what they allow.
 Every single establishment in England, Wales and Scotland that wishes to sell alcohol – be it a restaurant, cinema, pub or even if you fancy converting your garage into a nightclub – must obtain a ‘Premises Licence’ from their local authority (decisions regarding the granting of licences are devolved to a county level) – Northern Ireland is more restrictive, and a County Court grants licences.

 So where does this leave you if you wish to work in one of these premises?
 What permit or certificate, or training do you require if you want to pull pints for a living?

 Like the county’s licencing laws, the longer answer is more complex.
 To explain, here we’ll look at the Premises Licence, the Personal Licence, and the Designated Premises Supervisor in a little more depth.

 What is a Premises Licence?

 The police (in particular their licensing department staff) or council officers can enter the property and require you to allow them to inspect the licence and its attendant paperwork at any time.
-Punishments for licensing misdemeanours can be harsh: failing to produce your licence upon request will result in a fine of up to £1,000, while carrying out activities on your premises which are not covered by your licence can see you receiving a hefty fine, a prison sentence of anything up to six months, or both.
+Punishments for licensing misdemeanours can be harsh: failing to produce your licence upon request will result in a fine of up to £1,000 while carrying out activities on your premises that are not covered by your licence can see you receiving a hefty fine, a prison sentence of anything up to six months, or both.

 What is a Personal Licence?

-If all this criteria are met… it’s time to serve some booze.
+If all these criteria are met… it’s time to serve some booze.